Islamorada is a stunning base for enjoying the Keys

-Islamorada bills itself as the “Sportfishing Capitol of the World,” and the fishing here is indeed among the best you’ll find anywhere, whether you’re chasing sailfish in the ocean or bonefish in the bay.
+Islamorada bills itself as the “Sportfishing Capitol of the World,” but there’s more here than chasing sailfish in the ocean or bonefish in the bay.

-An interesting cluster of cultural attractions have been added to things to do in Islamorada: the Morada Way Arts and Cultural District, two fun craft breweries bursting with Keys flavor, a top-quality museum and historic walking tours.
+There’s an interesting cluster of cultural attractions in Islamorada: the Morada Way Arts and Cultural District, two fun craft breweries bursting with Keys flavor, a top-quality museum and historic walking tours.

 Islamorada is also home to many classic Florida Keys hot spots and great places to eat and drink.

-Here’s a guide to some of the best things to do in Islamorada, with an emphasis on the recent additions.
+Here’s a guide to some of the best things to do in Islamorada.

 Things to do in Islamorada: Florida Keys Brewing Company